Motobu, Okinawa

 Motobu (本部町, Motobu-chō) is a town located in Kunigami District, Okinawa Prefecture, Japan.
 As of October 2016, the town has an estimated population of 13,441 and a density of 250 persons per km2.
 The total area is 54.30 km2.

 Several islands can be accessed from Motobu, namely the small islands of Sesoko (by bridge) and Minna-jima (by ferry).
 Both islands are incorporated as part of the Town of Motobu.
 Ferry service also runs from Motobu Port to Ie-jima.

 Motobu is served by three large supermarkets and eight individual schools from elementary to high school levels.

 Like many towns in Okinawa, Motobu is composed of what were formerly several smaller and independent villages.
 In addition to Motobu proper other included districts are Sesoko, Kamimotobu, Sakimotobu and Izumi.

 The well-known Okinawa Churaumi Aquarium is located in Motobu.
 Other notable sites include the remains of Nakijin Castle, as well as several cafes.

 Geography

 The town of Motobu sits on the northern part of Okinawa Island.
 The town occupies the eastern part of the Motobu Peninsula as well as two islands: Minnajima and Sesokojima.
 Motobu is bordered by Nago to the south, Nakijin to the east, and by the East China Sea to the west.

 The Minna River (6.5 km) runs from the center of the Motobu Peninsula through the town and empties into the East China Sea at the small Toguchi Bay.
 Coral around the entrance of the bay was removed to create a natural shipping channel into the bay, and the town center is concentrated in this area.

 There are beaches with white sand and clear water such as Minnajima Beach.

+Administrative divisions

+The town includes twenty-seven wards.